Real Estate

 Transfer Tax Considerations

-Pennsylvania imposes a state realty transfer tax of 1 percent of the value of the real estate transferred.
-Local transfer tax may also apply depending on the municipality, so the total tax burden varies by location.
+Pennsylvania imposes a state realty transfer tax under 72 P.S. § 8102-C at one percent of the value of the real estate transferred.
+Local transfer tax may also apply depending on the municipality, so the total tax burden varies by location and can reach two percent or more in some jurisdictions.
 Under Pennsylvania law, both grantor and grantee are jointly and severally liable for the tax unless an exemption applies.

 Certain transfers are exempt.
 Transfers between spouses or former spouses incident to divorce, transfers from an estate to heirs or devisees for no or nominal actual consideration, and other family or estate related transfers may qualify for exemption if the deed language and supporting documents are done correctly.
 An exemption claimed loosely is an invitation for trouble later.

-For property transfers arising during estate administration, the inheritance tax implications and the transfer tax treatment should be reviewed together rather than in isolation.
+For property transfers arising during estate administration, the inheritance tax implications under 72 P.S. § 9102 and the transfer tax treatment should be reviewed together rather than in isolation.
 For more on the inheritance tax side of that analysis, see our Pennsylvania inheritance tax article.

 When to Act and Who Should Handle It